Nevado Juncal

-Location

 Nevado Juncal is a mountain at the border of Argentina and Chile, at the head of Aconcagua Val.
 It has a height of 5953 m.
-It's located at La Yesera, Los Andes Department, Valparaíso Region, at the Central Andes.
+It is located at La Yesera, Los Andes Department, Valparaíso Region, at the Central Andes.
 The mountain hosts several glaciers including the Juncal Norte and Juncal Sur.

 Elevation

 It has an official height of 5965 meters Based on the elevation provided by the available Digital elevation models, SRTM2 (5940m), ASTER (5918m), TanDEM-X(5905m with voids), Juncal is about 5953 meters above sea level.